JasonEricZhan/Algorithms/README.md

 <b>1.
 Building Heap.c (iteration & recursion)</b>

-<b> 2.maximum_subarrray.c: Using Divide and Conquer to solve Maximum subarray problem</b>
+<b> 2.maximum subarrray: Using Divide and Conquer to solve Maximum subarray problem</b>

 *with the rule that only one negative integar can be put in the subarray